 If you’re based in the US and looking to trade CFDs – you’re out of luck.
 This is because both the Commodity Futures Trading Commission (CFTC) and the Securities and Exchange Commission (SEC) do not permit US citizens to open CFD trading accounts.

 This is the case with brokers based in and out of the US.
-This is why popular platforms like eToro and NSBroker do not accept US traders.
+This is why popular platforms like eToro do not accept US traders.
 While there are several ‘offshore’ CFD platforms allowing anyone to open an account – including US clients, these are usually unlicensed, and thus- you should avoid them.

 Most CFD Traders Lose Money